aarongelf/aarongelf.github.io/index.md

   <img src="/assets/images/roc_curve.png">
 </p>

-From the logistic regression model, we achieved an <b>accuracy of 96.3%</b>, with a <b>precision of 80.4%</b> and a <b>recall of 100%</b>.
-The <b>ROC AUC score of 0.978</b> indicates that the model is performing very well, distinguishing between competitive and non-competitive properties.
+From the logistic regression model, we achieved an <strong>accuracy of 96.3%</strong>, with a <strong>precision of 80.4%</strong> and a <strong>recall of 100%</strong>.
+The <strong>ROC AUC score of 0.978</strong> indicates that the model is performing very well, distinguishing between competitive and non-competitive properties.

 <p align="center">
   <img src="/assets/images/classification_confusion_matrix.png">